 Fortunately, there is another way to use exercise for weight loss: circuit training, which involves doing a series of resistance-training exercises for different movements or body parts with little-to-no rest between each exercise.
 An effective circuit alternates between upper- and lower-body parts or movements like from push-ups to pull-ups for muscles responsible for different movements in the same region of the body.

-The following sample workout can help you get started with circuit training so that you can reach your weight-loss goals without having to live on a cardio machine.
+The following sample workout can help you get started with circuit training for weight loss so that you can reach your goals without having to live on a cardio machine.
 You can perform this body-weight circuit from the comfort of your own home or in a limited amount of space in a commercial fitness facility.
 These exercises combine multiple movements and muscle groups in an effort to increase the oxygen demand and subsequent energy expenditure.

 Inchworm Walkouts to Reverse Lunge With Arms Overhead